-IV.-2 If an active Swainson's hawk nest tree is located within 0.25 mile of the project site, prior to the start of grading or construction activity, the applicant shall mitigate for the loss of Swainson's hawk foraging habitat by providing 0.5 acre of replacement Swainson's hawk habitat land for each acre of land to be developed.
-The mitigation may be in the form of mitigation bank credits, conservation easements or fee title to an appropriate entity.
+IV.-2 Prior to the approval of improvement plans or grading activity, the applicant shall mitigate for the loss of Swainson's hawk foraging habitat by providing 0.5 acre of replacement Swainson's hawk habitat land for each acre of land to be developed.
+The mitigation may be in the form of conservation easements or fee title to an appropriate entity.
 The location of the habitat area is encouraged, but not required to be within Placer County.
 Habitats located within the north half of the Central Valley, from the Stanislaus River to Redding shall be deemed acceptable.
 The applicant shall verify that this condition has been met to the satisfaction of the Community Development Director.

-This mitigation measure shall be incorporated as notes on the project's grading and/or Improvement Plans and shall be implemented prior to any grading or ground/vegetation-disturbing activities.
+This mitigation measure shall be incorporated as notes on the project's Improvement Plans and shall be implemented prior to any grading or ground/vegetation-disturbing activities.

-If an active Swainson's hawk nest tree is located within 0.25 mile of the project site, prior to the start of grading or construction activities, the applicant shall submit documentation of providing 0.5 acre of replacement Swainson's hawk foraging habitat for each 1.0 acre developed as detailed above to the satisfaction of the Community Development Director.
+Prior to the approval of improvement plans and prior to the start of grading or construction activities, the applicant shall submit documentation of providing 0.5 acre of replacement Swainson's hawk foraging habitat for each 1.0 acre developed as detailed above to the satisfaction of the Community Development Director.